 Example 4.9 (Slides).
 In 1961, Raymond Queneau, a French poet and novelist, wrote a book called One Hundred Thousand Billion Poems.
 The book has ten pages, and each page contains a sonnet, which has 14 lines.
 There are cuts between the lines so that each line can be turned separately, and because all lines have the same rhyme scheme and rhyme sounds, any such combination gives a readable sonnet.
-The number of sonnets that can be obtained in this way is thus 10^{14} which is indeed a hundred thousand billion.
+The number of sonnets that can be obtained in this way is thus $10^{14}$ which is indeed a hundred thousand billion.
 Somebody has calculated that it would take about 200 million years of nonstop reading to get through them all.
 [17, p 34]

 Example 4.10.
-There are 2^n binary strings/sequences of length Each step has two choices 0 or 1 n.
-2 × 2 × · · · · × 2 n steps for n positions
+There are $2^n$ binary strings/sequences of length n.

+n steps for n positions